Start9Labs/start-os/BuildGuide.md

+##### Initial Notes & Recommendations
+* Due to issues to cross-compile the image from a desktop, this guide will take you step-by-step through the process of compiling EmbassyOS directly on a Raspberry Pi 4 (4GB or 8GB)
+* This process will go faster if you have an SSD/NVMe USB drive available.
+* This build guide does **not** require a large microSD card, especially if your final build wil be used on an SSD/NVMe USB drive.
+* Basic know-how of linux commands and terminal use is recommended.
+* Follow the guide carefully and do not skip any steps.

+#### Build Guide
-1. Flash [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/) to a microSD and configure your raspi to boot from SSD/NVMe USDB drive
+1. Flash [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/) to a microSD and configure your raspi to boot from SSD/NVMe USB drive
    1. After flashing, create an empty text file called `ssh` in the `boot` partition of the microSD, then proceed with booting the raspi with the flashed microSD (check your router for the IP assigned to your raspi)
    1. Do the usual initial update/config
       ```